 It can be a terrible way to handle stress and promote humanity, target, empathy, patience, energy, and finally happiness.
 If you are just starting a practice, a guided mindful meditation, led by a trainer in person, or through an app, it might be a better way to begin.

-Having a trusted, experienced teacher guide you through the basic steps can be key to getting the most out of the experience.
-More guided mindful meditations chase a related format- the coach define how the mind performs during meditation.
-And, undergoes you through an appropriate meditation technique, and advises how to consolidate this technique into your day to day life.
+Having a known and trusted, experienced trainer guides you through the common steps can be key to getting the best out of the experience.
+More mindful meditations follow a similar format- the trainer defines how the mind engages during meditation.
+And, endure you through an exact meditation technique, and suggests how to combine this technique into your day to day life.

 Though there are numerous mindfulness techniques that are each rooted in a different tradition and with a unique focus most have one thing in common: They’re aimed at cultivating two essential components, calmness, serenity, and great clarity.
 This is with the intention to remain focused and hone a natural quality of awareness.